⚠️ Use credit cards responsibly!

 Frequently asked questions

 Yes.
-A mortgage loan is a big loan and a 50 point drop is average
+A mortgage is a heavy loan and can cause a 50 point drop just for a short period of time while the loan is still new

 Was this article helpful?